|

 form, jabbed her torch at its head, shouting, "Get back!

-Get back, you will not have her!"
+Get back!
+You will not have her!"

 The bear retreated another step.